-Olga Ravn explores what it really means to be human, while questioning the logic of productivity and a life governed by work.
-Translated by Martin Aitken.
+Olga Ravn explores what it really means to be human, while questioning the logic of productivity and a life governed by work

 The near-distant future.
 Millions of miles from Earth.
 The crew of the Six-Thousand Ship consists of those who were born, and those who were made.
 Those who will die, and those who will not.
 When the ship takes on board a number of objects from a strange new planet, the crew find themselves becoming deeply attached to them.
 Human and humanoid employees both start aching for the same things.
 Warmth and intimacy.
 Loved ones who have passed.
 The far-away Earth, which now only persists in memory.